Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 **Sidenote:**
 This board id also partly compatible with the Arduino based projects if you compile them with the [Earle Philhower RP2040 core](https://github.com/earlephilhower/arduino-pico) installed on Arduino IDE.
 Just route LED to pin D8 instead of D13 and GBP_SO_PIN to D0 instead of D4.
 However, the serial output format is not exactly the same (not sure why, apparently just a CR+LF issue) and the code probably needs a bit of rewrite to be directly compatible with the various image decoders.
 Anyway, I won't make any further attempt but it looks possible to use this board with other Game Boy Printer emulators without too much effort.

+The Waveshare RP2040 Zero is equipped with a fancy WS2812 as internal LED which is not driven here, sadly.
+It's up to you to code a basic controller for it.